matheusperches/Fetal-health-study/README.md

 #### A study on Fetal Health.

 #### Background
-This prroject was part of my Software Architecture course and I followed along while creating this project and training the models.
+This project was part of my Software Architecture course and I followed along while creating this project and training the models.
 I decided to add this specific project due to my interest in the health department with Machine Learning algorithms.

 This project includes a prediction model for fetal health based on user fed parameters.